 If more shares are created, the price of the shares may fall — especially with dilutive offerings because they can decrease the earnings per share of the stock.

 The price of stocks can also decrease during a secondary offering because the company issues the offered shares at a discounted price to incentivize investors to buy.
 This results in the price of the stock lowering to the discount price.
 The decrease in value can last a while because any investors who buy-in at the discounted price can sell at a slight increase and make a profit.

 If a company creates new shares and sells them at market value with a discount to account for the amount of dilution, this generally results in the least amount of price volatility.

 Although a secondary offering often results in a decline in stock price, that isn’t always the case.
 Non-dilutive offerings are viewed more positively, as they don’t affect the stock’s earnings per share or shareholders’ amount of ownership.
-Also, it can be seen as a good sign for the long-term value of a stock if a company is investing in growth and acquisitions.
+Also, it can be seen as a good sign for the long-term value of the stock if a company is investing in growth and acquisitions.